abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-01-13-Edge-Detection-&-The-Canny-Edge-Detector.md

     0 & 0  & 0
 \end{bmatrix} $$

+We will revisit this once we answer the obvious question which is popping into our head right now,

 <h3>But wait, how will the differential help with the edges?</h3>
 Short answer - If your image was really a 2D function of $x$ and $y$, edges are essentially peaks